 Once you have the 1000 Books Before Kindergarten tracking chart, pick a few books and start reading to your child.

 Yes, you can read the same book multiple times.
-For example, if you read Cat in the Hat by Dr. Seuss 3 times in a row, colour 3 paw prints.
+For example, if you read Cat in the Hat by Dr. Seuss three (3) times in a row, colour three (3) paw prints.

 No, you can read anything to your child in any language.
 If you’re looking for suggestions, go to your local Brampton Library branch and speak to a staff member.

 Yes, absolutely.
-Any book that has been read to your child.
+Include any book that has been read to your child.

-It depends, it could take a few months to a few years.
-It will take approximately three years if you read one book a day.
-It will take approximately one year if you read two to three books a day.
+It depends; completing the challenge could take a few months to a few years.
+It will take approximately three years if you read one book per day.
+It will take approximately one year if you read two to three books per day.

-Each branch has a different selections of books to giveaway.
+Each branch has a different selections of books to giveaway as milestone prizes.